 Call Cain Injury Law today or contact us online to schedule a free case review with one of our attorneys.

-Understanding Your Legal Rights After a Dog Attack
+Understanding Your Legal Rights After a Dog Attack in Georgia

 In Georgia personal injury cases, injured persons must prove another person is liable for their injuries.
 Essentially the victim must prove that the dog’s owner failed to act with reasonable care to keep others safe.